Skip to content

 }

 A benchmark showed that instead of 8 sec, a search now took ~1.5 ms, more than 5000x faster!
 Actually, searching this tree structure has O(log(n)) complexity.
 Some manual checks suggested the lost accuracy was only very marginal.
-A visual confirmation of a random coordinate in Warsaw shows that the algoritm is working as intented:
+A visual confirmation of a random coordinate in Warsaw shows that the algorithm is working as intented:

 warsaw example